garengh4/garengh4/README.md

 Hi, I am Garen!
 I am currently an Electrical Eng.
 Grad with an interest in developing software applications.

-I am focusing on security and structure that allows for code maintainability without compromise down the road.
-I am relatively confident in Java and Angular, and am learning python as my second language.
+I am focused on security and code maintainability under OO principle.
+I am relatively confident in Java maven and Angular, and am learning python as my second language.

 In my spare time I love to read and go on hikes with my cat.